Your messaging is arguably the biggest contributing factor to your website conversion rate.

 5. Website or Product Analytics

-Website analytics (or product analytics) if you’re working on product messaging) can help you in a similar way to heat maps; they can quantitatively tell you engagement rates and exit rates on given pages.
+Website analytics (or product analytics)if you’re working on product messaging) can help you in a similar way to heat maps; they allow you to use quantitative research to tell you engagement rates and exit rates on given pages.

-So if you have a set of similar landing pages, and there are a few pages with much higher bounce rates and lower time on page, it might be that the copywriting on those pages isn’t aligning to the users’ expectations.
+So if you have a set of similar landing pages, and there are a few pages with much higher bounce rates and lower time on page, it might be that the key messages on those pages aren’t aligning to the users’ expectations.

-In that case, I’d pick those pages as focus areas and then use other methods like on-site polls or Wynter to see which parts of the copy specifically aren’t resonating.
+In that case, I’d pick those pages as focus areas and then use other methods like on-site polls or Wynter to see which parts of the copy specifically aren’t resonating so you can make more informed decisions based on your market research.

 6. A/B Testing